InSyncWithFoo/ryecharm/docs/faq.md

 # Frequently asked questions

-## What is the goal of this plugin?
+## What does "RyeCharm" mean?
+What is the goal of this plugin?

+The name is a portmanteau of "Rye" and "PyCharm".
+Regardless of the name, this plugin only ever has minimal support for Rye, since, as of the former's creation, the latter is a tool being deprecated.

+It was created to become the only PyCharm plugin Python programmers will ever need when working with the next-generation tools maintained by Astral, much like how Rye was created to be an one-stop-shop.

+Astral's tools are fast and robust, while PyCharm's features are used (and perhaps loved) by many users.
-RyeCharm aims to map the tools' commands to PyCharm's existing IDE capabilities.
+RyeCharm aims to combine the best of both worlds.

-It also provides some aesthetic features, such as customized icons for related files.

 ## Is this an official Astral project?